-I didn’t believe in myself, and didn’t have confidence.
+I had self-doubt and a lack of confidence in my abilities.
 The reality is that because of my low Self-Esteem and confidence, I froze at that job interview despite having all the winning cards.
 Well, almost.

 Having both Self-Esteem and Confidence is important.
 You’ll be more successful, happier in general, and happier with yourself if you can cultivate both qualities.

 how self-esteem and Confidence are two different things: